 The Route: the D77B starts in Pontamafrey-Montpascal in the Savoie department of France.
 The road heads north to Montvernier.
 The climb is 3.8km long and averages 8%.

 The Feel: the sign at the start says Montvernier is 8km away and you should turn the right.
 Ignore it.
 Take the road with the small cyclotouriste sign for the Lacets de Montvernier.
-Lacet is French loop or hairpin bend and it’s not like you need signs, maps or GPS to spot the tarmac garland winding down the mountain.
+Lacet is French a loop or hairpin bend and it’s not like you need signs, maps or GPS to spot the tarmac garland winding down the mountainside above you.

 The road climbs past a few houses and then heads straight for the hairpins.
 Listed as four kilometres long, the bendy section is concentrated within a 2.5km stretch meaning a bend every 150 metres.
 This is the steepest part.

-Alpe d’Huez’s hairpins are wide and gentle and engineered so that tourist coaches can pass each other.
+Alpe d’Huez’s hairpins are wide, gentle and engineered so that tourist coaches can pass each other on the bends.
 Here large vehicles are banned and if a cyclist and car meet each must check their line.
-The road is narrower and cut into the rock face – it’s south-facing and in summer the rock walls radiate heat.
+The road is narrower and cut into the rock face.
+Being south-facing the rock walls radiate heat back in summer.

 You’ll lose count of the corners, there are no numbered bends, but you can sense the end is coming as you get higher and then the road passes below a small chapel and then heads in to a plateau.
 The mistake is to think the climb is done.
-Once the bends are done but it rises through pastures and this section is a bit deflating, hard work without the views.
+Once the bends are over it rises through pastures and this section is a bit deflating, hard work without the views and corners to aim for.
 Press on for a kilometre and you reach Montvernier where there’s a fountain to top up your bottles.

 History: the road dates from 1934.
-The Col du Ventour to the south-east allows traffic reach to the plateau and the construction of this winding route seems absurd but visitors are all the better for it.
+The Col du Ventour to the south-east allows traffic reach to the plateau and the construction of this winding route seems absurd, although equally impressive, but visitors are all the better for it.
 Over the years it’s gained a reputation amongst cyclotouristes as a road to tackle but I can’t find a trace of a major race using the road.

 Travel and Access: this isn’t a remote climb, it sits next to famous Tour climbs like the Col de Madeleine, the Col de la Croix de Fer and the Col du Glandon, all within a short spin and a little further up the valley is the mighty Col du Galibier via the Télégraphe.
 In other words if you’re in the area for one of these big cols, here’s an ideal rest day spin, a thrill instead of an epic ride.